Skip to content

 Integration Assessment

-Single REST API covering Interac, Instant Bank Transfer, INSTADEBIT, iDebit and Mass Payouts under one set of credentials.
+A single REST API covers Interac, Instant Bank Transfer, INSTADEBIT, iDebit and Mass Payouts under one set of credentials.
 Developer documentation lives at docs.paramountcommerce.com with overview guides, API references and integration walkthroughs.
-The standard flow is a hosted redirect — players land on the Paramount-branded payment page (PayDirect for IBT), authenticate inside their own banking, and return to the casino once the e-Transfer or EFT is initiated. iFrame embedding is blocked on the Interac flow by network restrictions (not a Paramount choice).
-One-on-one onboarding from a dedicated team helps merchants tailor the integration — sandbox provisioning happens after the merchant agreement is signed rather than being self-serve like Solidgate.
-No native iOS or Android SDK, no native SoftSwiss or EveryMatrix connector.
-Operators on those platforms either build directly against the API or front Paramount through an orchestrator (BridgerPay, Corefy, Rebilly).
-The In-Game Payments product (2025) introduced the Pre-Select API and embeddable Add Funds buttons that work inside operator front-ends without redirecting to a cashier — useful for live casino dealer sessions and in-play sports betting where every cashier redirect costs handle.
-Integration timeline 1-3 weeks end-to-end for a competent dev team, 2-4 weeks including KYB onboarding.
+The standard flow is a hosted redirect: players land on the Paramount-branded payment page (PayDirect for IBT), authenticate inside their own banking, and return to the casino once the e-Transfer or EFT is initiated. iFrame embedding is blocked on the Interac flow by network restrictions rather than a Paramount choice.
+One-on-one onboarding from a dedicated team helps merchants tailor the integration, and sandbox provisioning happens after the merchant agreement is signed, which is standard for bank-grade acquirers that gate test credentials behind KYB.
+There is no native iOS or Android SDK and no native SoftSwiss or EveryMatrix connector, so operators on those platforms either build directly against the API or front Paramount through an orchestrator (BridgerPay, Corefy, Rebilly).
+The In-Game Payments product (2025) introduced the Pre-Select API and embeddable Add Funds buttons that work inside operator front-ends without redirecting to a cashier, useful for live casino dealer sessions and in-play sports betting where every cashier redirect costs handle.
+The integration timeline is 1-3 weeks end-to-end for a competent dev team, 2-4 weeks including KYB onboarding.

 Risk & Compliance